 If you only share information with a confidential resource, however, you should know that the University will not be able to investigate and pursue possible disciplinary action against the accused individual, or provide you with other measures of support.

 Not Confidential (Private) Reporting Resources

-Even university offices and employees who are not confidential resources will maintain your privacy to the greatest extent possible, sharing information only with people who have a need to know.
-No members of the University’s faculty are confidential, and most staff and other members of the University are not confidential, so will need to share information you disclose to them concerning sexual/gender-based discrimination and interpersonal violence to the Title IX Coordinator, Denine Carr.
+Even University offices and employees who are not confidential resources will maintain your privacy to the greatest extent possible, sharing information only with people who have a need to know.
+No members of the University’s faculty are confidential, and most staff and other members of the University are not confidential.
+As a result, they will need to share with the Title IX Coordinator information you disclose to them concerning sexual/gender-based discrimination and interpersonal violence.

 You can file a report (anonymous if you choose) online about incidents of sexual harassment, gender-based harassment, sexual assault, dating violence, domestic violence, stalking, and/or other sexual misconduct, by using our Gender-Based and/or Sexual Assault Report.